-- 2.1.5 Emulsion-Breaking Fluid and Crude Oil Storage: There are no emulsion-breaking fluid or crude oil storage facilities on Platform Houchin.
-The produced oil/water emulsion is shipped to the La Conchita facility for further processing. - 2.1.6 Emulsion Shipping: The surge tanks (6645 and 6647) receive produced fluids from the production separators, the test separator, and the clean-up separator.
-The surge tanks are horizontal pressure vessels six feet in diameter by fifteen feet long, seam-to-seam.
+- 2.1.5 Emulsion-Breaking Fluid and Crude Oil Storage: There are no emulsion-breaking fluid or crude oil storage facilities on Platform Houchin. - 2.1.6 Emulsion Shipping: The surge tanks (6645 and 6647) are horizontal pressure vessels six feet in diameter by fifteen feet long, seam-to-seam.
 They operate at approximately 35 psig, with the operating pressure controlled by the vapor recovery compressor.
-Gas from the surge tanks is used by the vapor recovery compressor to regulate tank pressure, with excess going to the gas pipeline.
+Gas from the surge tanks was used by the vapor recovery compressor to regulate tank pressure, with excess going to the gas pipeline.
 There are no internal baffles or mist extractors inside the surge tanks.
 They provide surge capacity to stabilize the flow of fluids and prevent upsets in the downstream processing equipment.
 They also hold a sufficient volume of produced fluids to allow the shipping pumps to operate continuously.
 High and low level switches in the surge tanks automatically open and close make-up line valves to maintain proper fluid level and gas pressure.